 The role of gas in today’s Europe has much to do with flexibility.
-Roughly 70 percent of gas demand is weather dependent.
-Weather itself affects the energy system in many ways.
+Roughly 70 per cent of gas demand is weather dependent.
+The weather itself affects the energy system in many ways.

 While the electricity grid is frequently congested, the European gas grid faces no such issues.
 Storage of gas is easy and Europe has the world’s highest gas storage capacity in relation to its consumption, some 1,000 TWh in total.
 By comparison, electricity storage is measured in GWhs.

 None of the above is to say electrification is a dead-end – quite the opposite.
 There is virtually no alternative to increasing electricity use if we are to reach Europe’s climate targets.
 But that’s far from the whole story.

 Paradigm shift from fossil fuel to clean gas

 So we know gas is crucial to today’s energy system and that it has many of the qualities electricity lacks.
 Equally, we know there is no room for net emissions in the long-term future of European energy.
 This means gas will have to become emission-free.
 The likeliest option is hydrogen.

 Technologies for emission-free production of hydrogen, such as steam methane reforming with carbon capture and storage, electrolysis and pyrolysis, are already available.
 They are not cost-competitive in the current market, but this could easily change within a decade, as pilot projects all over Europe spring up and learning curves work their magic.

 Suddenly, gas becomes just another energy carrier, one that is particularly easy to store and move around and, as such, is able to complement electricity in the journey towards a decarbonised energy system.

 The complementarity manifests in a number of ways.
 Take transmission.
 If we compare two energy transmission methods, a gas pipeline and an electricity transmission line, the former is able to transfer 30 times more energy with the same amount of euros invested.